MONTANA OUTDOORS

 Trapping is authorized upon completion of a mandatory one-time wolf-trapping certification course.

-A Wolf License is available over the counter at all Fish, Wildlife & Parks offices, License Providers, and through the Online Licensing System.
+Wolf Licenses are available over the counter at all Fish, Wildlife & Parks offices, License Providers, and through the Online Licensing System.

 The Conservation License allows hunters, anglers, and trappers access to all legally accessible state school trust lands.
 Contact a DNRC office for regulations.